Chula Vista Police Department enhances drone as first responder program with Live911

 In early 2019, the Chula Vista Police Department partnered with HigherGround, the industry’s leading developer of solution-based public safety software, to develop, refine, and test a new technology aptly called “Live911”.
 The vision for this solution that closes the gap between police dispatcher to first responders came from Fritz Reber, a retired Chula Vista Police Captain.

 For Live911’s initial beta testing, CVPD applied it to the Drone as First Responder program.
-A police officer (teleoperator) launches pre-positioned drones toward incoming calls for service, arriving before ground units and providing critical tactical information to guide response and improve outcomes.
-With Live911, the teleoperator has the ability to launch at the earliest possible moment based upon the incoming 911 call, often arriving on scene before the call is entered into CAD.
+A police officer (teleoperator) launches pre-positioned drones toward incoming calls for service, arriving before ground units, and providing critical tactical information to guide response and improve outcomes.
+With Live911, the teleoperator has the ability to launch at the earliest possible moment based upon the incoming 911 call, often arriving on scene before the call is even entered into CAD.

-Police Agent Matt Hardesty was in the drone center and heard a 911 call come in, then the caller immediately hung-up.
+For instance, Police Agent Matt Hardesty was in the drone center and heard a 911 call come in, then the caller immediately hung-up.
 A dispatcher called that number back and the female who answered said it was an accident.
 “But I heard somebody yell in the background,” said Hardesty.
 “And I thought it just didn’t sound right.”
-Since he had access to the caller’s address on the Live911 screen, he flew a drone over to the house to see if there was any activity.
+Because he had access to the caller’s address on the Live911 screen, he flew a drone over to the house to see if there was any activity.

 From overhead, Hardesty saw a young girl leave the house with a large knife and walk up to a Mercedes in the driveway and start scratching it.
 Within seconds, a woman (her mother) jumps out of a window and a confrontation begins with a knife waving.
 “At this point there’s been no call for service.
 There’s no officers being sent,” said Hardesty.
 “So I’m seeing this and get on the air and say, ‘Hey, we’ve got a confrontation between two people involving a knife.
 We need to send units.”
 A Code 3 with lights and sirens was sent and fortunately no one was harmed.

-I’m hearing the calls in real-time and launching a drone often before the call is even dispatched to an officer.
+I’m hearing the calls in real time and launching a drone often before the call is even dispatched to an officer.
 In terms of response times, it’s pretty ridiculous.
 The drones arrive up to three minutes earlier on the scene ahead of the patrol vehicle and provides them with up-to-date information.

 – Agent Matt Hardesty, Drone as First Responder Pilot